 Have friends and family members in positioned in different areas to get pictures from different angles.
 If it’s outdoors you could have some up near the stage as they walk off, some in the back to get the faraway angle and others scattered throughout.

 - Catch them off guard

-One way to get a really candid picture is to shout their name to get them to turn around and smile or laugh, or they’ll be embarrassed and pretend like they don’t know you and who doesn’t want to capture that on film?
+One way to get a really candid picture is to shout their name to get them to turn around and smile or laugh.
+Or worst case scenario they’ll be embarrassed and pretend like they don’t know you, and who doesn’t want to capture that on film?

 - Test your camera before hand

 Make sure that before the ceremony begins you practice taking a few pictures of the stage and other locations where you want to get a photo to be sure the lighting looks good.
 Try with and without flash to see which will be more clear.
 This is something you don’t want to forget to do as the principal is calling your graduate’s name and you’re rapidly trying to change the settings.